AdguardTeam/KnowledgeBase/docs/adguard-browser-extension/features-overview.md

 ![Main menu](https://cdn.adguard.com/content/Kb/ad_blocker/browser_extension/ad_blocker_browser_extension_main.png)

-It provides several options.
-You can hide any element on any page manually (a corresponding rule will be added to the *User rules*), open the *Filtering log* to view the complete information about your browser's traffic and block requests on the go, or look at a website’s security report.
+On the main page, you can hide any element on any page manually (a corresponding rule will be added to the *User rules*), open the *Filtering log* to view the complete information about your browser's traffic and block requests on the go, or look at a website’s security report.
 Besides, you can submit a complaint about any website (for example, if there are missed ads on the page, our filter engineers will review the report and fix the problem) and see the statistics on applied blocking rules.

 All web requests made by the browser are displayed in the *Filtering log*, along with detailed information about each request.
 The *Filtering log* makes it easy, for example, to monitor requests blocked by AdGuard Browser extension.
 Besides, it allows you to block any request or add a previously blocked request to Allowlist in two clicks.
 The *Filtering log* also offers you a wide variety of options for sorting web requests, which can be helpful when creating your own filtering rules.
 You can open the *Filtering log* by selecting the corresponding item in the main menu, or from the settings page (in the "Additional settings" tab).

-By clicking the icons in the top right corner of the extension's main menu, you can open the extension settings, or pause the protection.
+By clicking the icons in the top right corner of the extension's main menu, you can open the extension settings or pause the protection.

-## AdGuard Browser extension vs. AdGuard's standalone apps {#comparison}
+## AdGuard Browser extension vs. standalone apps {#comparison}

-The main advantage of AdGuard's standalone programs over its browser extensions is that the programs can block ads in every browser and in almost all apps.
+The main advantage of AdGuard standalone programs over browser extensions is that the programs can block ads in every browser and in almost all apps.
 You may use different browsers at the same time, the app will filter ads and online threats in all of them equally well.

 The second difference is that the possibilities of extension-based ad blockers are strictly limited by browser guidelines.
-AdGuard's browser extensions have to conform to the policies of the browsers, where ad blocking might be restricted.
+The browser extensions have to conform to the policies of the browsers, where ad blocking might be restricted.
 Thus, some types of filtering rules are not supported by the extensions.
-The functionality of AdGuard's desktop apps is not limited, so they have a better filtering quality.
+The functionality of the desktop apps is not limited, so they have a better filtering quality.

 Whereas AdGuard Browser extension is free and easy to install, and has filters to block ads and fight online threats, the full-fledged apps are more powerful and have a list of advanced features.
 See all the differences in the comparative table below.